xtendui/xtendui/src/gatsby/markdown/hidden/test/slider.md

 ## Absolute

-Test direction and other drag values on initial, same index, reset, drag, nav.
+Test direction and other drag values on initial, reset, drag looping and going back and forth, nav looping, pag jumping of 2 or more.

 Test click should not change slide.

-Test activation drag reset.

-Test activation drag loop.

-Test drag left and right and repeat.

 <demo>
   <demoinline src="demos/components/slider/animation-absolute-cover">